bstrie/rust-rustic/README.md

 ## Usage

 At the `Input:` prompt, enter as many newline-separated commands as you like.
+On a readline-enabled platform, use the arrow keys to cycle through previously entered commands.
 Entering a blank line will cause all the preceding lines to be evaluated and their output printed.
 If there are no errors in a batch of evaluated lines, those lines are remembered for subsequent evaluation passes.
 For example:

     Input:
     let foo = 'hello';